 - has failed to carry out their duties under the RO Act

-The Commissioner must notify the Australian Securities and Investment Commission (ASIC) of any suspension or cancellation and the reasons for the suspension or cancellation.
+In the above instances, the Commissioner must notify the Australian Securities and Investment Commission (ASIC) of any suspension or cancellation and the reasons for the suspension or cancellation.

 The Commissioner must inform the auditor of the decision to cancel or suspend their registration no later than 14 days after the decision has been made.
 The reasons for the decision must be provided.